PhD Application Instructions

 International applicants are advised to complete the application as early as possible to allow time for processing of visas and other documents.
 See http://grad.msu.edu/apply/ for additional information.

-FIRST, Complete and submit an Application for Graduate Study, along with payment of the application fee.
+FIRST, Complete and submit an application for graduate study, along with application fee payment.
 The application form is available at MSU Admissions (http://grad.msu.edu/apply/).
 You must apply online.
-(There is a separate form for international applicants.)
-The MSU application code for the Rhetoric and Writing PhD is 5752; please take care to enter the correct code on your application.
+The MSU application code for the Rhetoric and Writing PhD is 5752; please be sure to enter the correct code on your application.

 NOTE: At the “Academic and Personal Statement” prompt of the online application form, please write “program-specific statement uploaded to GAMS.”
 Your Statement of Purpose is part of the PDF specified in #4 below.
 Do not cut and paste the required statement to the online application.